splewis/csgo-executes/README.md

 Download the archive from the latest [build](http://ci.splewis.net/job/csgo-executes/lastSuccessfulBuild/) and extract ALL the files to the game server.
 This includes both the ``executes.smx`` and ``csutils.smx`` plugin files needed.

-Note: the ``csutils.smx`` plugin comes from the [practicemode](https://github.com/splewis/csgo-practice-mode) project, and is used to throw the execute grenades via an invisible bot.
-It's buggy and doesn't let grenades be thrown in freezetime.
-I'd like to get rid of needing it too.
+Note: the ``csutils.smx`` plugin comes from the [practicemode](https://github.com/splewis/csgo-practice-mode) project, and is used to throw the execute grenades.

 #### Configuration